Skip to content

 keyArray | NoneNoneRequired JAX PRNG key when num_resamples > 0.

 chunk_sizeint2048(T, K) output combinations per batch on the no-bootstrap path.
+Lower it if a large time-series analysis exhausts device memory.

 Accepted output shapes: